-- Find out more about teaching hotspots under our FAQ's.
+- Find out more about teaching hotspots in the FAQ's section.

 120 hour online TEFL Course

-- With the 'job ready' professional course you will do the basic course ánd develop your skills, to deepen your lessons, make them more interactive and deal with different student levels.
+- With this 'job ready' professional course you will do the basic course and develop your skills.
+This will help you to deepen your lessons, make them more interactive and deal with different student levels.
 Moreover, it helps you to market yourself as a TEFL teacher.

 Online Specialization modules

 - There are some lucrative TEFL jobs out there, and they're looking for the right people with the right training to fill them.
-That’s why we have created a range of specialist modules, designed by our expert TEFL tutors, which give you extra training to fulfil the current needs of the TEFL world and to boost your potential salary.
+That’s why there is a range of specialist modules, designed by our expert TEFL tutors, which give you extra training to fulfil the current needs of the TEFL world and to boost your potential salary.

 - Whether you're just starting out on your TEFL journey, or you've finished your TEFL course already, these specialist modules will benefit you.
-You don't even need to be enrolled in one of the TEFL courses, you can still benefit from this additional training - everyone is welcome!
+You don't even need to be enrolled in one of the TEFL courses, you can still benefit from this additional training.